Source-free Video Domain Adaptation by Learning from Noisy Labels: Related Work

 There has been a recent shift from adversarial to contrastive learning-based methods for the video UDA task.
 Song~\etal~\cite{song2021spatio} propose to bridge the domain gap using a self-supervised contrastive framework named cross-modal alignment.
 In a similar direction, Kim \etal~\cite{kim2021learning} use a cross-modal feature alignment loss for learning a domain adaptive feature representation.
 CoMix~\cite{sahoo2021contrast} represents videos as graphs and uses temporal-contrastive learning over graph representations for transferable feature learning.
 Additionally, these methods~\cite{song2021spatio, kim2021learning, sahoo2021contrast} generate pseudo-labels from the source pre-trained model for the target domain videos and use only the target domain samples with high-confident pseudo-labels in their contrastive loss in each iteration.
 However, the source-only model often makes incorrect predictions with high confidence due to the distribution shift for target domain videos, which can hinder adaptation.
 To address this, we treat target pseudo-labels as noisy and formulate the domain adaptation problem as learning from noisy labels.
-Moreover, the adaptation stage in these methods~\cite{jamal2018deep, chen2019temporal,choi2020unsupervised,pan2020adversarial, choi2020shuffle, munro2020multi,song2021spatio, kim2021learning, sahoo2021contrast} is \textit{source-dependent}.
+Moreover, the adaptation stage in these methods~\cite{song2021spatio, kim2021learning, sahoo2021contrast} is \textit{source-dependent}.
 This is an impractical requirement as source data transfer during the deployment phase of the model is often infeasible.

 Recently, ATCoN~\cite{xu2022source} and our conference paper CleanAdapt~\cite{dasgupta2022overcoming} have addressed this issue of source data dependency.
 These methods introduce a source-free adaptation approach, \ie, it does not rely on source domain videos during the adaptation stage.
-Other works ~\cite{azimi2022self,xu2021multi,wang2021dual,chen2021conditional,wang2022calibrating,xu2021partial} have made notable advancements in tackling various domain adaptation scenarios for videos, including open-set, partial-set, and test-time setups.
-In Table \ref{tab:lit}, we provide an overview of existing methods for video domain adaptation.
+In Table \ref{tab:lit}, we provide an overview of existing methods for unsupervised and source-free video domain adaptation.
+Xu et al.~\cite{xu2022video} provide an extensive survey of video domain adaptation, encompassing a variety of setups.